 A G6PD test measures the levels of glucose-6-phosphate dehydrogenase (G6PD), an enzyme in your blood.
-An enzyme is a type of protein) in the blood.
+An enzyme is a type of protein that’s important for cell function.

-G6PD helps red blood cells function normally.
-It also protects them from potentially harmful by-products that can accumulate when the body is fighting infection, or as the result of certain medications.
+G6PD helps red blood cells (RBCs) function normally.
+It also protects them from potentially harmful byproducts that can accumulate when your body is fighting infection or as the result of certain medications.
 A lack of G6PD may make RBCs more vulnerable to breaking down in a process called hemolysis.

 A G6PD test is a simple test that requires a blood sample.
-It is typically ordered to test for deficiencies of G6PD.
+It’s typically ordered to test for G6PD deficiencies.

-Your doctor may order a G6PD test if he or she suspects hemolytic anemia based on certain symptoms, including:
+Your doctor may order a G6PD test if they suspect you have hemolytic anemia based on symptoms such as:

 - pale skin